Yellow tomato gazpacho soup is the epitome of summer. This chilled soup is ice cold, silky smooth and bright yellow with a small kick.

-- 1 small jalapeno or other hot pepper chopped and seeded (optional)
+- 1 small jalapeno chopped and seeded (optional)

 - Salt and pepper to taste

-- In a medium sized bowl, roughly tear up your bread and add enough water to soak all the bread.
-Allow bread to sit for about 20 minutes.
+- In a medium sized bowl, roughly tear up bread and add enough water to cover.
+Allow bread to soak for 15 minutes.

-- After about 20 minutes, squeeze the excess water out of the bread.
+- After about 15 minutes, squeeze the excess water out of the bread.
 Add all the chopped vegetables, garlic and olive oil to the bread bowl and toss together to combine, making sure everything is evenly coated with olive oil.
-Season with salt and pepper.Allow to sit for another 20 minutes so the flavors blend.
+Season with salt and pepper and let everthing marinate for another 15 minutes.

-- Pour the tomato soup through a fine mesh strainer pushing down on the pulp to get as much liquid as possible.
+- For a silky smooth texture, pour the gazpacho soup through a fine mesh strainer pushing down on the pulp to get as much liquid as possible.

 - Chill gazpacho for at least 30 minutes before serving and once ready, pour pour in bowls and garnish with an extra drizzle of olive oil, chopped vegetables and fresh oregano.